Under the Skin (2013 film): Soundtrack

 Under the Skin's soundtrack was composed by Mica Levi and produced by Peter Raeburn.
-The soundtrack consisted of minimalistic instruments, mostly recorded using viola, while strings, percussion and other instruments were accompanied in the score.
+The soundtrack is minimalistic, mostly recorded using viola, accompanied by strings, percussion and other instruments.
 The album was released on 28 March 2014 by Rough Trade Records, and received positive response with several websites and publications called it as "one of the best musical scores".
-In addition, Levi's score also received rave response from musical artists.

 Release

 Under the Skin screened for the first time on 29 August 2013 at the Telluride Film Festival.
 It had its official world premiere at the 70th Venice International Film Festival on 3 September 2013, and screened on 9 September 2013 at the 2013 Toronto International Film Festival.
 It was released in the United Kingdom on 14 March 2014 and the United States on 4 April 2014.
 It was released on DVD and Blu-ray on 15 July 2014.
+In January 2020, Deadline reported that a television series based on the film was in development.